 Maricopa County is working very closely with our partners to track COVID-19 genetic sequencing data to determine how variants are affecting our community.
 We work to get nose/throat swabs and spit samples that are positive for COVID-19 sent to specialized laboratories where they can be genetically sequenced to determine what strains of virus are in our communities.
 We work closely with groups and facilities experiencing outbreaks to give additional infection control recommendations and support to stop the outbreak as quickly as possible.

-- Review MCDPH isolation guidance to determine how long you need to isolate at home for and MCDPH quarantine guidance for any persons you may have had close contact with recently.
+- Review CDC isolation guidance to determine how long you need to isolate at home for and CDC exposure guidance for any persons you may have had close contact with recently.

 - For any questions regarding your illness or test result, please contact your healthcare/primary care provider.